I-Connect/NukiBleEsp32/README.md

 1. Register the NukiBle with the BleScanner
 1. Initialize both the scanner and the nukiBle
 1. Register an instance of the `Handler` with the `nukiBle`
+1. DO NOT execute any BLE actions within the `notify(Nuki::EventType eventType)` method as this runs in the BleScanner context and BLE is not able to handle this simultaniously

         Nuki::NukiBle nukiBle{deviceName, deviceId};
         BleScanner::Scanner scanner;